Ghamza-Jd/Ghamza-Jd/README.md

   "current_position": "Junior Developer",
   "organization": "areeba",
   "email": "hamzah.jadeed@gmail.com",
-  "__comment": "what you see in my contribution graph is only on the public repos :p" }
+  "__comment": "what you see in my contribution graph reflects only the public repos" }
 ```